zspencer/www.zeespencer.com/_posts/2013-12-05-the-vim-lovers-guide-to-editing-clojure.md

 ---
 title: The Vim Lovers Guide to Editing Clojure
 layout: article
-tags: [clojure, devenvironment, vim, code]
+tags: [clojure, devenvironment, vim, software]
 ---

 I've recently started a Clojure gig, which has a pretty emacs-oriented language